awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 **To deploy an IPv6 cluster with `eksctl`**

 1. Copy the following contents to a file named *ipv6\-cluster\.yaml*\.
 Replace the *example values* with your own\.
 Replace *region\-code* with any Region that is supported by Amazon EKS\.
 For a list of Regions, see [Amazon EKS endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html) in the AWS General Reference guide\.
 You can replace *t3\.medium* with any [AWS Nitro System instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
 The value for `version` must be *1\.21* or a later [supported Amazon EKS Kubernetes version](kubernetes-versions.md)\.
+The cluster name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
+It must start with an alphabetic character and can't be longer than 128 characters\.

    ```
    ---